 - Windows Virtual Desktops

 Let’s see how to record local Linux sessions and monitor remote SSH sessions with Syteca.
-If you prefer a presentation in a video format, you can watch our YouTube demonstration:

 Note: Further instructions will only work for IT environments that have deployed Syteca.